-Model-Driven Engineering (MDE) is an approach built upon many of the successful techniques applied in software engineering: It can be characterized by: a) raising the abstraction level by hiding platform-specific details ; b) taking advantage of models in all the phases of software development to improve understanding; c) developing domain-specific languages and frameworks to achieve domain appropriateness; and d) taking advantage of transformations to automate repetitive work and improve software quality [6].
+Model-Driven Engineering (MDE) is an approach built upon many of the successful techniques applied in software engineering: It can be characterized by: a) raising the abstraction level by hiding platform-specific details ; b) taking advantage of models in all the phases of software development to improve understanding; c) developing specific languages and frameworks to achieve domain appropriateness; and d) taking advantage of transformations to automate repetitive work and improve software quality [1].
 These are all techniques useful for complex system development and therefore one may expect rapid adoption of the paradigm by industry.
-So far, we cannot see such wide adoption, as also confirmed by a review of industrial experiences presented in [7].
-In fact, and based on the model of technology adoption life cycle presented in [8], we think that MDE is still in the early adoption stage.
-Early adopters do not rely on well-established references in making their buying decisions, preferring instead to rely on their own intuition and vision.
-However, they are keys to opening up any high-tech market segment.
+So far, we cannot see such wide adoption, as also confirmed by a review of industrial experiences presented in [2].
 To be accepted by the majority, the industry must gain confidence on the promises of MDE and have access to proper tools and experts.